Navarre: Geography

 Other important mountains are Txamantxoia, Kartxela, the Larra-Belagua Massif, Sierra de Alaiz, Untzueko Harria, Sierra de Leyre, Sierra del Perdón, Montejurra, Ezkaba, Monte Ori, Sierra de Codés, Urbasa, Andia, and the Aralar Range.

+Climate

 In the north, climate is affected by the Atlantic Ocean leading an Oceanic west coast climate (Köppen: Cfb).
 Since the northernmost part of Navarre is less than 10 km from the Bay of Biscay, the northern fringes resemble San Sebastián.
 At central Navarre the summer precipitations start to lower, leading to a Mediterranean climate (Köppen: Csa and Csb) At the southernmost part of Navarre the climate is cool semi-arid (Köppen: Bsk).
 This is also at a comparatively low elevation compared to most of the north, further pontentiating the hot summers in comparison to Pamplona and even more so the northern hilly and mountainous region.

 The sole official weather station of Navarre is located in Pamplona in its north-western corner and has summer highs of 28 C and lows of 14 C, while winter highs are 9 C and lows 1 C with moderate precipitation year-round.